Cardinal-Cryptography/common-aggregator/README.md

 Additionally, the *Management* can designate *Guardians* to monitor the protocol, and react by pausing it when unexpected events occur, or cancel any incorrectly submitted timelocked actions.
-Importantly, even when the protocol is paused, users can redeem their shares using the `emergencyRedeem` method, in exchange for shares of ther underlying vaults.
+Importantly, even when the protocol is paused, users can redeem their shares using the `emergencyRedeem` method, in exchange for shares of their underlying vaults.

 ## Development